4d/4d-for-ios/docs/Authentication.md

 ![Authentication](assets/en/authentication/4D-for-iOS-email-auth.png)

-But let's figure out how simple it is, using our special compononent !
+But let's figure out how simple it is, using our special component !

 # Using the component